xbot/xbot/README.md

 # Hi there 👋, My name is xbot

 Long-time PHP developer and Vim user.
-Living in Beijing with my GF and two cats.
+Living in Beijing with my cats.

 * Fan of best practices and Open Source.
 * ❤ Vim/NeoVim & Arch Linux.